iluwatar/java-design-patterns/execute-around/README.md

 Use the Execute Around idiom when

-* You use an API that requires methods to be called in pairs such as open/close or allocate/deallocate.
+* An API requires methods to be called in pairs such as open/close or allocate/deallocate.

 ## Credits